KelloVerra/BiscuitJava/README.md

-# Resour-mator
+# Resour-mator [BETA]
-Frame-by-Frame resource pack animation with ease
+Resour-mator is a utility tool to stitch up your frame-by-frame minecraft resource pack animations with ease!